vishvAsa/sanskrit/vyAkaraNam/whitney/11_Chapter_VII_PRONOUNS.md

-from that form come, in fact, the derivative adjective `tadī́ya`, with `tattvá, tadvat, tanmaya`; and numerous compounds, such as `tacchīla, tajjña, tatkara, tadanantara, tanmātra`, etc. These compounds are not rare even in the Veda: so `tádanna, tadvíd, tadvaçá`, etc. But derivatives from the true root `ta` are also many: especially adverbs, as `tátas, tátra, táthā, tadā́`; the adjectives `tā́vant` and `táti`; and the compound `tādṛ́ç` etc.
+from that form come, in fact, the derivative adjective `tadī́ya`, with `tattvá, tadvat, tanmaya`; and numerous compounds, such as `tacchīla, tajjña, tatkara, tadanantara, tanmātra`, etc. These compounds are not rare even in the Veda: so `tádanna, tadvíd, tadvaśá`, etc. But derivatives from the true root `ta` are also many: especially adverbs, as `tátas, tátra, táthā, tadā́`; the adjectives `tā́vant` and `táti`; and the compound `tādṛ́ś` etc.

 498\.
 Though the demonstrative root `ta` is prevailingly of the third person, it is also freely used, both in the earlier language and in the